 A Development Variance Application is required when a proposed building cannot comply with the requirements of the Zoning Bylaw or other municipal bylaws.
-For example, on a narrow lot or irregularly shaped parcel, strict compliance with the setbacks could place and unreasonable hardship on the owners.
+For example, on a narrow lot or irregularly shaped parcel, strict compliance with the setbacks could place an unreasonable hardship on the owners.

 Development Variance Permits:

-- grant a variance for a particular feature, such as a side yard setback or slight increase in height
+- Grant a variance for a particular feature, such as a side yard setback or slight increase in height.

-- cannot vary the allowable density of a site
+- Cannot vary the allowable density of a site.

 Development Variance Permit applications are reviewed by Council after adjacent neighbours have been advised of a proposed variance.
 A formal public hearing is not required; however, there are two options for providing input.